Farum: Farum in recent times

 Today, Farum is divided into four parts: Farum West, Farum East, Farum North, and the Midpoint.
 Farum East and Farum West are separated by a highway that effectively divides the city.
 The Midpoint (Danish Midtpunktet) is a large complex of apartments built in a very special way.
 One-third of the population lives in these blocks, which house most of Farum's immigrants.

 Farum West is the old part of Farum, with the old village and church.
 The area has grown over the years, and most of the sports facilities are here.
 To the north of Farum West lies the high-tech industrial area.

 The town is now influenced strongly by the large number of immigrants living in the city.
 In the Midpoint over 50 different languages are spoken.
 The majority of the immigrants are Turks and people from the Middle East.
 This has given Farum a large number of foreign shops and exotic food.
 In recent years, many people from eastern Europe have settled in the town.

 Farum is also the hometown of the football club FC Nordsjælland, which plays in the highest Danish league, Danish Superliga.
 They play at Right to Dream Park, in Farum West.

+It has previously been the hometown of the handball club Ajax Farum.

 From 1985 to 2002, the Mayor of Farum was the controversial Peter Brixtofte.
 Brixtofte was later charged with corruption and jailed.